takenet/tangram-flows-provisioning/README.md

-# TANGRAM flows examples
+# TANGRAM flows provisioning

-This repository contains some flows examples to start interacting with TANGRAM. **The purpose of these examples are to understand the basic principles of how TANGRAM works.**
+This repository contains some provisioning flows examples to start interacting with TANGRAM. **The purpose of these examples are to understand the basic principles of how TANGRAM works.**

 The source tree includes Batch Windows sources and Unix Bash scripts, which sends XML files to TANGRAM and prints the response.
 Using those scripts, you can see the raw requests and responses data, making **easier to debug the flow without programming anything.**